njcuk9999/jwst-mtl/SOSS/awesimsoss/README.md

 -[ng4ni3_uncal.fits](https://github.com/njcuk9999/jwst-mtl/blob/master/SOSS/awesimsoss/ng4ni3_uncal.fits) - An awesimsoss simulation, identical to ng4ni3.fits, but without noise.

 -[scaled_spectrum.txt](https://github.com/njcuk9999/jwst-mtl/blob/master/SOSS/awesimsoss/scaled_spectrum.txt) - the input spectrum to create the above awesimsoss simulations.

-Note: the current version of awesimsoss does not produce headers that are compatible with the (Stage 1) STSci pipeline.
-To succesfully run the pipeline on awesimsoss files you need to change/add the following keywords:

--DATE-OBS is currently given as MM/DD/YYYY but the pipeline expects DD/MM/YYYY.
--NRSTSTRT the number of resets at the start of the exposure, is missing - should be 1.
--NRESETS the number of resets between integrations, is missing - should be 1.